Kachilero/mulit-use-application/README.md

 I may also use some things from the [React-Admin](https://github.com/marmelab/react-admin) project in the future.

+This article was useful when I was going to use an HOC for theming, might come in handy latter. [https://medium.com/@niwaa/simple-and-reusable-react-context-api-example-hoc-e1e50c0390ec](https://medium.com/@niwaa/simple-and-reusable-react-context-api-example-hoc-e1e50c0390ec)

 ## Roadmap

 1. **DONE** => Create main window